 For example, you may decide you’re going to stand firm and decline an invitation that could endanger your sobriety.
 Alternatively, you could suggest a different activity.
 Maybe you’ll have to take a different route home from work, not to see the place that triggers those memories.
 Be prepared for any situation or scenario you may encounter.
 Knowing exactly how you’ll respond will help keep you accountable and less likely to slip back into your old ways.

 Uncomfortable or Challenging Emotions

 Anger, sadness, stress, anxiety, insecurity, fear, and other negative emotions may trigger you to reach for an easy fix in drugs or alcohol.
 In the past, you likely used those substances to help you cope with bad feelings or uncomfortable emotions.
-But now that you’re in recovery using is no longer an option.
+But now that you’re in recovery, using is not an option.

 First, take a beat to tell yourself that everyone experiences emotional challenges.
 Remind yourself that you have options other than resorting to addictive substances to cope.
 If you’re dealing with stress, try to identify situations that cause this emotion and see if you can either remove them or adjust them in a way to take some of the burdens off of you.
 Don’t try to escape your emotions.
 Instead, take the opportunity to face them and learn why you feel the way you do.
 You can turn a negative situation into one that leads to growth.

 Just as you made a plan for coming face-to-face with people and places that triggered you, prepare alternative ways to deal with your uncomfortable or challenging emotions.
 Try meditation, journaling, speaking to a therapist or addiction counselor, or embracing your faith.
 Remember, you have options to cope with your bad feelings.
 You don’t have to turn to drugs or alcohol to manage them.